Let to Buy Mortgages

-With a Let to Buy mortgage, you retain ownership of your current property and let it out, allowing you to take out a residential mortgage to purchase a new home to live in.
+With a let to buy mortgage, you keep your current own and rent it out, meaning that you can get a mortgage to buy a new home to live in.

 Do you qualify?